Disease/Disorder

 Definition

 Arteriovenous malformations (AVMs) are congenital vascular lesions.
 They are characterized by an abnormal connection between arteries and veins that lack an intervening capillary bed, which results in direct arteriovenous shunting.
-AVMs are the most common of the four types of vascular malformations in the central nervous system, the other three being developmental venous anomalies (DVA), cavernous malformations (CM), and capillary telangiectasias.1-3
+AVMs are the most common of the four types of vascular malformations in the central nervous system, the other three being developmental venous anomalies (DVA), cavernous malformations (CM), and capillary telangiectasias (CTS).1-3

 Etiology